 There is so much to say on the subject of humidity and dryness that we've written a long article about it, as well as a couple of shorter informational sheets, and we strongly encourage you to check those out.
 Basically, with too little moisture in the air, your dulcimer is at risk of cracking, and with too much moisture, the soundboard could swell and warp.
 But don't worry - there are relatively easy ways to monitor this and to keep the humidity in a safe range!

 Be sure to guard your hammered dulcimer from extreme changes in temperature.
 Keep it out of direct sunlight, hot cars, freezing attics, etc. It can be surprising how fast a car interior can heat up to dangerous temperatures.
 On an 80 degree day, even if you're parked in the shade with the windows cracked, it can take less than half an hour for the interior to get hot enough to soften the instrument's glue.
 It may not show right away, but once the glue is softened, the tension of the strings will gradually pull the instrument apart.
 A good rule of thumb is that an environment that would make a human uncomfortable will also make your dulcimer uncomfortable.

-It is also important to pay attention to the humidity in the dulcimer's immediate environment, and you can read more about that below.
+It is also important to pay attention to the humidity in the dulcimer's immediate environment, and you can read more about that above.